Photo: iStock Photo

 So what if picking up takes longer?
 Consistently getting your kids to clear up their own messes means down the line it will go faster—the hard part now is worth it for the future rewards.

-The scenario: Research shows a regular bedtime boosts kids’ development, improves their learning and reduces the risk of obesity.
+The better-late-than-never bedtime The scenario: Research shows a regular bedtime boosts kids’ development, improves their learning and reduces the risk of obesity.
 The problem is, Angie and I sometimes have evening classes or work deadlines that can make a fixed bedtime almost impossible to achieve.

 The solution: Some parent friends of ours set a range, say, 7 to 8 p.m., so they don’t have to break off abruptly in the middle of something.
 And Douglas says not to worry if you occasionally break curfew for something special: “If family are visiting from out of town, it’s OK to stay up until 10 o’clock instead of eight, because you’re having a fun hot-chocolate night.”

 That one-hour range with occasional stay-up-later nights helped Angie and I get bedtime down.
 But then Cassidy declared, “I’m a night owl, just like Dad.”
 She sometimes hops back out of bed to do an “art project.”
 And Lily can go on singing to her stuffed animals for a good half hour.
 So are we still failing?